onnx/onnx/docs/Operators.md

 ### <a name="ConstantFill"></a><a name="constantfill">**<sub>experimental</sub> ConstantFill**</a>

-  The operator fills the elements of the output tensor with a constant value specified by the 'value' argument.
+  The operator fills the elements of the output tensor with a constant value specified by the 'value' attribute.

-  The data type is specified by the 'dtype' argument.
-The 'dtype' argument must be one of the data types specified in the 'DataType' enum field in the TensorProto message.
-If the 'dtype' argument is not provided, the data type of 'value' is used.
+  The data type is specified by the 'dtype' attribute.
+The 'dtype' attribute must be one of the data types specified in the 'DataType' enum field in the TensorProto message.
+If the 'dtype' attribute is not provided, the data type of 'value' is used.

-  The output tensor shape is specified by the 'shape' argument.
-If the number of input is 1, the shape will be identical to that of the input at run time with optional additional dimensions appended at the end as specified by 'extra_shape' argument.
-In that case the 'shape' argument should not be set.
+  The output tensor shape is specified by the 'shape' attribute.
+If the number of input is 1, the shape will be identical to that of the input at run time with optional additional dimensions appended at the end as specified by 'extra_shape' attribute.
+In that case the 'shape' attribute should not be set.

   If input_as_shape is set to true, then the input should be a 1D tensor containing the desired output shape (the dimensions specified in extra_shape